HuengchI/prototypical_networks/README.md

+> This is a refactored version that removes redundant code and adds a lot of comments

 # Prototypical Networks for Few shot Learning in PyTorch
 Simple alternative Implementation of Prototypical Networks for Few Shot Learning ([paper](https://arxiv.org/abs/1703.05175), [code](https://github.com/jakesnell/prototypical-networks)) in PyTorch.